thefool309/MCCDocs/_posts/Introduction/2025-09-16-Welcome_to_Terra_AD.md

 ## Player Information
 ### Overview of the Setting
 - **The Wasteland:** You find yourself in the remnants of a once great civilization.
-The landscape is a mix of mutated flora and fauna, ancient ruins, and bizarre technology left behind by [[2025-09-16-The_Ancient_Ones]].
+The landscape is a mix of mutated flora and fauna, ancient ruins, and bizarre technology left behind by [The Ancient Ones]({{ site.baseurl }}/2025/09/16/The_Ancient_Ones.html).